 What Is A Security Token?

 In simple language, a security token is a blockchain-based “share” of an underlying asset, such as a company, real estate, or gold.
-A useful analogy is buying a share of Apple stock, which makes you the owner of a small piece of Apple.
+A useful analogy is buying a share of Apple stock, making you the owner of a small piece of Apple.
 A security token is similar to that share of Apple stock — but capable of much more.
 (Think of it as a smart stock.)

 It’s this investment mechanism, an almost carbon-copy of the Initial Public Offering (IPO) model, that caught the attention of regulators.